NicoWWW/NicoWWW.github.io/about.md

 <hr>

 I am Nicole Wang.
-I am also known by my Chinese name Íõî£ (Rui Wang).
+I am also known by my Chinese name Rui Wang.
 I am a junior double majoring in Computer Science Games and Applied Mathematics at Univerity of Southern California.

 I'm a game developer and artist with a passion for creating fun immersive experiences and telling emotionally rich stories.
 My favorite games are *The Lengend of Zelda: Breath of the Wild*, *Baldur's Gate 3*, and *What Remains of Edith Finch*.
 The first game that sparked my interest in gaming was *Mirror's Edge*, while the game that ignited my desire to create games was *Genshin Impact*.